erichlof/THREE.js-PathTracing-Renderer/README.md

 * The accumulated render image will converge at around 3,000 samples (shorter for simple scenes, longer for complex scenes).
 * Supports most primitives: Spheres, Planes, Discs, Quads, Triangles, and quadrics such as Cylinders, Cones, and Ellipsoids.
 * Any supported shape can be an Area Light!
+* Basic support for loading models in .obj format (currently only triangle models are supported, no quads allowed in .obj file)
 * Current material options: Mirror, Glass/water, Matte(diffuse), ClearCoat(cars,pool balls,etc.), more coming!
 * Diffuse/Matte objects use Monte Carlo integration (a random process, hence the visual noise) to sample the unit-hemisphere oriented around the normal of the ray-object hitpoint and collects any light that is being received.
 This is the key-difference between path tracing and simple old-fashioned ray tracing.
 This is what produces realistic global illumination effects such as color bleeding/sharing between diffuse objects and refractive caustics from glass objects.
 * Camera has Depth of Field with real-time adjustable Focal Distance and Aperture Size settings for a still-photography or cinematic look.